IntersectMBO/plutus/doc/docs-revamp/README.md

    - Review comments incorporated as of March 26.
 ## 4. [Simple example](simple-example.md)
 ## 5. [Using Plutus Tx](using-plutus-tx.md)
+   - Ported over existing content as of March 29 into new org structure.
+   - Code block includes are not yet functional.
+Working with web dev team to figure out how we will handle this if we discontinue using .rst files and migrate to Docusaurus and .md files.
 ## 6. [Working with scripts](working-with-scripts.md)
 ## 7. [Working with Plutus Core](working-with-plutus-core.md)
 ## 8. [Reference](reference.md)